The rules for Housing Benefit say that the amount of benefit you get is based on how many rooms your household needs.

 - you have fostered a child, or have been approved as a foster carer, in the last 12 months

-- two children in your home, who would otherwise be required to share a bedroom, cannot share because of a disability
+- two people in your home, who would otherwise be required to share a bedroom, cannot share because of a disability

 - someone in your household is currently serving as a member of the armed forces, but would otherwise be living in your home